Covid-19 advice for businesses

 Discretionary Fund Business Grant Scheme

 On 13 May 2020 the Government issued guidance for the distribution of a local discretionary grant, to support small businesses who were not eligible under the Small Business Grant Funding and Retail, Hospitality and Leisure scheme Given the limited funding available to support this scheme, it is important that District and Borough Councils carefully consider of the delivery of this funding, to ensure that it is made available to those eligible businesses most in need of help as a result of COVID-19.
-Northampton Borough Council has identified the businesses which are eligible for this funding and will contact them the w/c 1st June with details on how to apply for a grant.
+Northampton Borough Council paid out £1.7 million as part of this scheme and closed for applications in July.

 Coronavirus Bounce Back Loan